 President, Goldhammer Advisory LLC

-Mr. Goldberg is President of Goldhammer Advisory LLA which provides private equity funds and companies with expertise in business development, operations oversight, funding and execution of growth plans.
+Mr. Goldberg is President of Goldhammer Advisory LLC which provides corporate finance consulting for private equity funds and companies.
 He also serves on the Market Advisory Board of BBVA Compass Bank in South Florida.
 Steve is an Adjunct Professor in Finance at Miami Dade College having previously held a similar position at the undergraduate School of Business, University of Miami.

 He holds a BA, cum laude, from Columbia University and an MBA from New York University.